dayton-outar/shillings/docs/EXPERIENCE/HOOKED.md

 Even YouTube has this variable reward built into it.

 > At first Mahalo garnered significant attention and traffic.
-At its high point 14.1 million users worldwide visited the site monthly.21 But over time, users began to lose interest.
+At its high point 14.1 million users worldwide visited the site monthly.
+But over time, users began to lose interest.
 Although the payout of the bounties was variable, somehow users did not find the monetary rewards enticing enough.
 >
 > As Mahalo struggled to retain users, another Q&A site began to boom.
 Quora, launched in 2010 by two former Facebook employees, quickly grew in popularity.
 Unlike Mahalo, Quora did not offer a single cent to anyone answering user questions.
 Why, then, have users remained highly engaged with Quora but not with Mahalo, despite its variable monetary rewards?
 >